-Your car’s dashboard is a sophisticated communication center, designed to alert you to various issues and ensure your vehicle runs smoothly.
-Understanding your car’s warning lights can help you address problems promptly when a dashboard light turns on, avoid costly repairs, and keep you safe on the road.
+Your car’s dashboard is designed to alert you to issues and keep your vehicle running smoothly.
+Understanding your car’s warning lights can help you address problems quickly, avoid expensive repairs, and keep you safe on the road.
 This guide will explore common dashboard warning lights, what they mean, what to do when they illuminate, and preventive measures to avoid seeing these warnings in the first place.

 Understanding Your Car’s Warning Lights